reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ![Spring Cloud AWS](/assets/img/posts/spring-elasticache-redis/spring-cloud-aws.png)

-* When our application starts in the AWS environment, `ElastiCacheAutoConfiguration` reads cluster names from the `application.yml` or stack name if cluster configuration not provided.
+* When our application starts in the AWS environment, `ElastiCacheAutoConfiguration` reads cluster names from the `application.yml` or stack name if cluster configuration is not provided.
 * `ElastiCacheAutoConfiguration` then passes the Cache Cluster names to `ElastiCacheCacheConfigurer` object.
-* In case of Stack configuration it first retrieves all the ElastiCache Cluster details from the Cloudformation stack.
+* In the case of Stack configuration it first retrieves all the ElastiCache Cluster details from the Cloudformation stack.
 * Then `ElastiCacheCacheConfigurer` creates the `CacheManager` with the help of `ElastiCacheFactoryBean` class.
 * `ElastiCacheFactoryBean` scans the ElastiCache in the same availability zone and retrieves the host and port names of the nodes.
 * **To allow our service to scan ElastiCache we need to provide `AmazonElastiCacheReadOnlyAccess` permission to our service and also `AWSCloudFormationReadOnlyAccess` if we are using the stack name approach.**
-* `ElastiCacheFactoryBean` passes this host and port to `RedisCacheFactory` which then uses Redis clients such as Lettuce to create the connection object which then actually establishes connection with the nodes and performs required operations.
+* `ElastiCacheFactoryBean` passes this host and port to `RedisCacheFactory` which then uses Redis clients such as Lettuce to create the connection object which then actually establishes a connection with the nodes and performs the required operations.

 ## Conclusion